github/developer.github.com/content/v3/orgs/teams.md

 {:toc}

-All actions against teams require at a minimum an authenticated user who is a member of the owner's team in the `:org` being managed.
+All actions against teams require at a minimum an authenticated user who is a member of the Owners team in the `:org` being managed.
 Additionally, OAuth users require "user" [scope](/v3/oauth/#scopes).

 ## List teams